aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Createitem.md

 ## Remarks

-This will create the item without a velocity and it will also prepend the name with `Fixed` which gives the [Entity data](../../../TextAsset%20Data/Entity%20data.md) the Fixed modifier.
-Additionally, the RigidBody's constraints of the [Entity data](../../../TextAsset%20Data/Entity%20data.md) are frozen and the insideid field set to the current one.
+This will create the item without a velocity and it will also prepend the name with `Fixed` which gives the [Entity](../../../Entities/Entity.md) the Fixed modifier.
+Additionally, the RigidBody's constraints of the [Entity](../../../Entities/Entity.md) are frozen and the insideid field set to the current one.